ALEKSANDRBLOKHIN/Doska/README.md

 Django project.
-A new website has been implemented.
+A notice board website has been implemented.